luerhard/academic-pandoc/main.md

 ## Citations {#sec:citations}

 Citations are stored in `rsc/library/references.json`.
 They can be used as in-text with: @boswell:MigrationEuropepaper.2005 or in parentheses with [@boswell:MigrationEuropepaper.2005].
 The style for the references is a CSL Stylesheet in `rsc/library/style.csl`.
 It defaults to APA7.
 Both paths can be changed in the header of `main.md`.

+Due to the fact that CSL still does not allow separate behavior for in-text citations, there is a manual filter here that converts the "&" symbol to "and".
+Although this is not particularly elegant, it is currently the best solution available.
+The word to be inserted can be adjusted in the corresponding filter at the top to match the language.
+If the filter should not be applied, it must be removed from the Makefile.
+This filter makes it that the inline citation by @blumenau:NeverLetGood.2018 has the correct word, whereas the normal citation contains an ampersand [@blumenau:NeverLetGood.2018].

 ## Figures {#sec:figures}